Nurturing a Sense of Belonging In Schools

 Whitley Dozier

-Whitley Dozier is a Customer Success Manager at Branching Minds, where she supports district partners in implementing and enhancing their MTSS practice through use of the Branching Minds platform.
-Prior to this role, she served Cabarrus County Schools for eight years as a teacher, Community Resource Coordinator, MTSS Coordinator and Principal Intern.
-Whitley is passionate about equity and family engagement in MTSS and is currently working on her doctorate in Organizational Leadership.
-She holds a M.Ed. in Human Development and Family Studies from UNC Greensboro and a B.A. in Elementary & Special Education from Elon University.
+Whitley Dozier is a Customer Success Manager at Branching Minds, where she helps districts implement and enhance MTSS through the platform.
+After eight years at Cabarrus County Schools in roles from teacher to MTSS Coordinator and Principal Intern, she holds an M.Ed. in Human Development and Family Studies from UNC Greensboro, a B.A. in Elementary & Special Education from Elon University, and is completing a doctorate in Organizational Leadership.

 Dr. Essie Sutton